 If you decide to implement granite countertops in your kitchen, you can make the material even more durable by routinely sealing it – which should be done during the time of installation – as well as by polishing the granite.

 Quartz is another great choice for countertops because there are endless styles to choose from because it’s a manufactured product.
 This contemporary countertop material can also be coated with an anti- bacterial solution for enhanced use.
+Quartz is also an excellent option for outdoor or exposed kitchens with a passthrough window.

 Granite composite is our top choice for durable kitchen sinks.
 It’s often found in dark colors, but a light- colored granite composite can be ordered, too.
 It provides homeowners with a sleek look while remaining sturdy through dishwashing and more.